 Filing bankruptcy immediately puts a stop to foreclosure on your home and repossession of your car.
 But what comes next?
 At the end of the day, are you going to be able to keep your home and car?

 At John T. Turco & Associates in Omaha, our lawyers help clients understand all of the possible consequences of filing bankruptcy before we move forward with a case.
-To learn more, contact us to arrange a free initial consultation.

 Assessing the Effects of Bankruptcy on Your Home